Variational and field-theoretical approach to exciton-exciton interactions and biexcitons in semiconductors: Field-theoretical approach

 In practice, we consider a homogeneous system and absorb the Dirac-sea effects associated with the filled band into the single-particle propagator.
 Consequently, the only contribution from the density fields effectively arises from their fluctuations.
 With these definitions, we multiply the partition function of Eq.\ \eqref{eq: partition function conduction valence} by

-where the integral measures contain appropriate normalization factors of $\exp(\pm \Tr \log V)$.
+where the integral measures contain appropriate normalization factors of $\exp(\pm \Tr \ln V)$.
 After integrating out the fermionic fields, the resulting action for the combined $\mathcal{P}$, $\rho_c$, and $\rho_v$ fields reads

-The boldface objects stand for matrices in a $2 \times 2$ space matrix representing the conduction and valence degrees of freedom, henceforth referred to as the ``band space'', and carry additional spin and spacetime indices.
+The boldface objects stand for matrices in a $2 \times 2$ space representing the conduction and valence degrees of freedom, henceforth referred to as the ``band space'', and carry additional spin and spacetime indices.
 They read

-These correspond to the inverse noninteracting Green's function, the Hartree-like self-energy due to the density fields, and the Fock-like selfenergy due to the polarization field, respectively.
+These correspond to the inverse noninteracting Green's function, the Hartree-like self-energy associated with the density fields, and the Fock-like selfenergy associated with the polarization field, respectively.
 Note that in writing Eqs.\ \eqref{eq: Green's function non-interacting matrix}--\eqref{eq: selfenergy polarization matrix} we have implicitly assumed that the total spins of the conduction and valence bands take on the same values.
 In a more general situation, the theory can be developed along the same lines but will be somewhat more notationally inconvenient.

 Since the Hubbard--Stratonovich transformation is an exact procedure, the action of Eq.\ \eqref{eq: action transformed polarization and density} is formally exact.
-We have transformed the original electronic action to one describing a pair of density fluctuation fields interacting with a polarization field.
+We have transformed the original electronic action to one describing a pair of density-fluctuation fields interacting with a polarization field.
 However, we are interested in an effective action for $\mathcal{P}$ only, as we will shortly see that this field corresponds to the excitons.
 Integrating out the density fluctuations at the Gaussian level formally results in the action for the polarization field